|Founded||Founded in or near Near West Side|

 By the early 1950s future Vice Lord leader Bobby Gore had joined the Clovers I think in the year 1953 when he was 17 years old.
 His brothers were leaders of at least the North Lawndale chapter at the time Donald Lee, Raymond Lee and Elijah “Hawk” Perkins (Source: A Motherless Child by Shelley Fisher).
 I’m not sure if Bobby’s brothers were original members or not but they at least seem like originals from the North Lawndale chapter.

-In the year 1954, a group broke away from the Chaplains in Jew Town that took on the name “Egyptian Cobras.”
+In the year 1954, a group broke away from the Chaplains in Maxwell Street Market area that took on the name “Egyptian Cobras.”
 The Cobras had their own idea of how to handle issues black youths faced in the neighborhood and the Cobras seemed to have a more violent and extreme approach.

-By 1955, more gangs began breaking away from the Chaplains causing a major gang war on the streets of North Lawndale and Jew Town which prompted many more members of this mostly Jewish community to leave the neighborhood, the Chaplains still continued to grow despite losing members to other gangs, the newer members were Junior Chaplains.
+By 1955, more gangs began breaking away from the Chaplains causing a major gang war on the streets of North Lawndale and Maxwell Street Market area which prompted many more members of this mostly Jewish community to leave the neighborhood, the Chaplains still continued to grow despite losing members to other gangs, the newer members were Junior Chaplains.
 The Egyptian Cobras also colonized North Lawndale in the Filmore District at 14th and Kedvale.